 Many members have worked at York as contract faculty for decades, and may be thinking about retirement.
-On this page, you will find what you need to know about retiring from Unit 2.
+Are you thinking about retiring?
+Long-serving U2 members who have joined the York University Pension Plan may be eligible to retire.

-If you are considering retirement, you can also book a consultation with a Pension and Benefits representative to discuss your retirement plans.
+If you are a member who is considering retirement, you can book a consultation with a Pension and Benefits representative to discuss retirement plans.

 Unit 2 members can join the York University Pension Plan if they are not part of another full-time plan.
-In order to be eligible for the Plan, you need to have taught at least one Type 1 or equivalent in each of the two preceding years.
-If you are eligible, you should receive notification of your eligibility and an example of the pension calculations by October 31st of each year.
-If you have questions about the Pension Plan, you can contact the Pension and Benefits Office at askpb@yorku.ca or 416-736-5853, or visit https://retire.info.yorku.ca/.
+To be eligible, you must have taught at least one Type 1 (e.g., course directorship) or equivalent in each of the two preceding years.
+Eligible members should receive notification of their eligibility and an example of the pension calculations by October 31 of each year.
+If you have questions about the Pension Plan, contact the Pension and Benefits Office at askpb@yorku.ca or 416-736-5853, or visit the Pension and Benefits website.

 Post-Retirement Benefits